I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

 I will be using pens for my examples, but you can do this as easily with pencils of any kind.
 Some artists prefer using crosshatching and hatching for all shading; others combine it with other textures for a pleasing effect.
 It has another advantage—a gorgeous vintage look reminiscent of old postage stamps, money, and newspaper engravings.

-Here's basic hatching and crosshatching, a series of examples in pen.
+Here is a series of basic hatching and crosshatching examples in pen.

 - Pen, pencil, crayon, or anything that makes linear marks.

 - Paper or something to draw on.
 Grocery bags, Post-it notes, and printouts work.

 Practicing your hatching and crosshatching skills is a good way to doodle when you're on the phone or waiting for anything.
 I did a lot of shading bars with crosshatching as a kid, getting used to the feel of it.

-I discovered rapidly that it helps to keep the lines short.
+I quickly learned that it helps to keep the lines short.
 When filling large areas, doing separate groups of lines is a good hatching or crosshatching texture.
 Otherwise, the long lines are liable to get wobbly and not be that even in how they fill the space, which looks crude and may break up the levels of value you're trying to establish.
 Here's a typical shading bar doodle done in hatching and crosshatching.

 When they break entirely into dotted lines, you get the kind of fine light values that money and old postage stamps show in the lighter areas of, say, Washington's skin tone.
 Hatching and crosshatching are the ways engravers get most of their shading.